Andrea Palladio

 His talents were recognized in his early thirties by Count

-Gian Giorgio Trissino, who also gave him the name Palladio, an allusion to th
+Gian Giorgio Trissino, who also gave him the name Palladio, an allusion to the

 Greek goddess of wisdom Pallas Athene.
 In 1541 he moved to to study